Trevor Johansen

-Trevor Daniel Johansen (born March 30, 1957 in Thunder Bay, Ontario) is a retired professional ice hockey player who played 286 games in the National Hockey League.
+Trevor Daniel Johansen (born March 30, 1957) is a Canadian retired professional ice hockey player who played 286 games in the National Hockey League.
 Johansen was drafted with the 12th overall pick in the 1977 NHL Entry Draft by the Toronto Maple Leafs.
-In addition to the Maple Leafs he also spent time with the Colorado Rockies, and Los Angeles Kings.
+In addition to the Maple Leafs, he also spent time with the Colorado Rockies, and Los Angeles Kings.
 He is the son of Bill Johansen, who played only one game in the NHL.